rougier/python-opengl/03-quickstart.rst

    A colored quad using a per-vertex color.

-Until now, we have been using a constant color for the four vertices of our quad and the result is (unsuprinsingly) a boring uniform red or blue quad.
+Until now, we have been using a constant color for the four vertices of our quad and the result is (unsurprisingly) a boring uniform red or blue quad.
 We can make a bit more interesting though by assigning different colors for each vertex and see how OpenGL will interpolate colors.
 Our new vertex shader would need to be rewritten as: